glkapitan/hrext09-my-cruddy-app/README.md

 			  2: retrieve data fro local storage based on the key elements (category and situation description).
 Retrieve means populate the following fields: care tip, constraints, side effects and notes
 			  3: update dataand submit to local storage.
 Category and situation are not updatable
 			  4: delete data.
 Remove record from local storage

+Things to figure out:
+		- How to work with local storage.
+How to create keys
+		- How to populate drop down with list of  elements
+		- How to work with drop downs
+		- How to create and works with form